w3c/wai-coga/index.md

 feedbackmail: wai@w3.org
 doc-note-type: draft
 doc-note-message-md: |
-  **Purpose:** Orientation and show visitors to the resources they will find useful for their task in hand.
+  **Purpose:** A interactive overview with links to the various coga resources.

   **Primary audience:** Someone who wants to learn about coga in general or in order to perform a task.